evermeer/EVCloudKitDao/README.md

 pod "EVCloudKitDao"
 ```

 I have now moved on to Swift 2.
-If you want to use EVCloudKitDao, then get that version by using the podfile command:
+If you want to use EVCloudKitDao with Swift 1.2, then get that version by using the podfile command:
 ```
 use_frameworks!
 pod "EVCloudKitDao", '~> 2.6'